Name: Kehinde Adeoti

 Are you interested in community service?
 Do you currently participate in service, and want to know...
 Read More >

 Information and FAQs just for parents of prospective college students.

 FAQs and more just for counselors and educators.

 Each year, we travel across the state, country, and world to meet with students and families just like you.

-Are you a current student seeking more information about getting a course approved for transfer credit or having your credit re-evaluated?
-Learn more here.
+Learn more about getting a course approved for transfer credit or having your credit re-evaluated.